Winston-Lin/dziganto.github.io/_posts/2017-6-2-Faster-Python-Tips-And-Tricks.md

 The first is probably easier to wrap your head around unless you have already worked with the esoteric looking *string.join()* function before.
 So which is faster?
 It appears the first approach may be faster.
 However, I am calling this result inconclusive.
 Why?
 I will skip the implementation details but the short version is that I was only able to time a single run for each approach using *%time* instead of the multi-run *%timeit*.
 Therefore, the results are questionable.
 I plan to circle back in the future to conduct a more thorough test.

 ## Standard Library
 Python's standard library is replete with built-in functions.
 The claim here is that these built-in functions are highly optimized and, therefore, significantly faster than a pure programming approach.
 In case that is not clear, let us look at a concrete example.
-Say I want to generate a list that stores the a cumulative sum of consecutive integers.
+Say I want to generate a list that stores the cumulative sum of consecutive integers.
 So if my set of integers is [0, 1, 2, 3], my generated list would be [0, 1, 3, 6].
 Here are the two approaches that were tested.
 ```
 Approach #1
 newlist = [np.cumsum(item) for item in range(100)]